blbadger/blbadger.github.io/neural-networks2.md

 ![training results](/neural_networks/nn_training.png)

 The median test classification accuracy varies widely depending on which dataset is chosen for training, even though they appear to be very similar when viewed by eye.
 At the extremes, the original training dataset results in a median training accuracy of $~90 %$, wereas training with the third dataset yeilds a $~50 %$  median accuracy, no better than chance as this is a binary classification.

-More clearly, the situation in the last section is that a particular CNN in question when trained on dataset 1 has a high test accuracy when applied to dataset 2, whereas the same network when trained on dataset 2 experiences poor test accuracy on dataset 1.